tradecoder/html/README.md

 If your answer is 'no', we would recommend to revise it again and again. <br/>
 And if your answer is 'yes', let's start learning all about web development from the basic to advance level with `W3SCHOOLS` at [w3schools.com](https://w3schools.com/). <br/>

-When you will mostly complete HTML and CSS at w3schools, to advance to your learning don't forget to join here [freeCodeCamp](https://freecodecamp.com).
+When you will mostly complete HTML and CSS at w3schools, to advance to your learning don't forget to join here [freeCodeCamp](https://freecodecamp.com/).
 It will help you to guide yourself on the way to become a real Developer.
-You will be able to build projects and you'll get Certificates!
+You'll be able to build projects and you'll get valuable Certificates!
 You just need to be consistent in coding, no matter if it's less or more a day.

 Wish you all the best.
 Happy Coding!